Anndi McAfee: Life and career

-McAfee was born on September 28, 1979, in Los Angeles, California with Type 1 Gaucher's disease.
-She started performing on stage when she was seven years old and began working on film projects a year later, primarily performing voice-over work.
+McAfee was born on September 28, 1979, in Los Angeles, California with type 1 Gaucher's disease.
+She started performing on stage when she was seven years old and began working on film projects a year later, primarily performing voiceover work.

-In 1992, the true crime made-for-television film When No One Would Listen was nominated for a Young Artist Award for Best Actress in a Television Movie, owing to Anndi McAfee's acting in the role of the main lead's young daughter, Maggie Cochran.
+In 1992, the true-crime, made-for-television film When No One Would Listen was nominated for a Young Artist Award for Best Actress in a Television Movie, owing to Anndi McAfee's acting in the role of the main lead's young daughter, Maggie Cochran.
 McAfee's performance was well-received by critics, despite it being one of her earliest acting roles.
-In 2004, McAfee graduated from California State University, Northridge with an M.A. degree in communication studies.
+In 2004, McAfee graduated from California State University, Northridge with a master of arts degree in communication studies.

 In 2014, McAfee posted a cover of "Let It Go" from Disney's 2013 film Frozen on her blog.
 In 2015, she signed with a New York voiceover agency, Don Buchwald, and now splits her time between Los Angeles and New York City.